ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Authorized supply chain actors (Issuers) cannot be stopped from producing Signed Statements including false assertions in their Statement payload (either by mistake or by corruption), but these Issuers can made accountable by ensuring their Signed Statements are systematically registered at a trustworthy Transparency Service.

 Similarly, providing strong residual guarantees against faulty/corrupt Transparency Services is a SCITT design goal.
-Preventing a Transparency Service from registering Claims that do not meet its stated Registration Policy, or to issue Receipts that are not consistent with their append-only Registry is not possible.
+Preventing a Transparency Service from registering Signed Statements that do not meet its stated Registration Policy, or to issue Receipts that are not consistent with their append-only Registry is not possible.
 In contrast Transparency Services can be hold accountable and they can be called out by any Auditor that replays their Registry against any contested Receipt.
 Note that the SCITT Architecture does not require trust in a single centralized Transparency Service: different actors may rely on different Transparency Services, each registering a subset of Signed Statements subject to their own policy.

 In both cases, the SCITT Architecture provides generic, universally-verifiable cryptographic proof to individually blame Issuers or the Transparency Service.
 On the one hand, this enables valid actors to detect and disambiguate malicious actors who issue contradictory Signed Statements to different entities (Verifiers, Auditors, Issuers).
 On the other hand, their liability and the resulting damage to their reputation are application specific, and out of scope of the SCITT Architecture.